viamrobotics/docs/docs/manage/configuration.md

 A robot's configuration tells the code running the robot what *resources* (hardware *components* and software *services*) it has access to, as well as any relevant parameters for those resources.

-To start configuring, go to the [Viam app](https://app.viam.com), create a new robot and follow the steps on your new robot’s **setup** tab.
+To start configuring, go to the [Viam app](https://app.viam.com), create a new robot and follow the steps on your new robot’s **Setup** tab.

 The setup steps copy your robots credentials to your robot and store them at <file>/etc/viam.json</file>.
 The credentials look like this: